evanrosa/portfolio-v2/_posts/data-engineering-journey-evan-rosa.md

 ## Who I Am

-Hi, I’m **Evan Rosa**, a data engineer with nearly a decade of experience architecting scalable batch and real-time data pipelines.
+Hi, I’m **Evan Rosa**, a data engineer with nearly a 15 years of experience in the data space and architecting scalable batch and real-time data pipelines.
 I’ve worked in the public, non-profit, and private sectors for companies like **Digital Turbine**, **HHS/NIH via Booz Allen Hamilton**, and **The American Chemical Society**, where I designed cloud-native solutions powering over **3 billion monthly ad impressions** and supported **10 million+ daily users**.

 My toolbox includes **Python, SQL, Apache Airflow, Spark, Kafka, and Flink**, and I’m diving deep into **Nessie** and **Apache Iceberg** to master versioned, modular data systems.
 I specialize in building dynamic, connector-driven ETL frameworks that are fast, flexible, and built to evolve.